TeknooSoftware/states/docs/api/files/Factory/Standard.php.txt

 /**
  * Class Standard
  * Default "stated object" factory to use with this library to build a new instance
  * of a stated class.
-This class is used when a stated class does not provide its own factory.
- *
- * The library create an alias with the class's factory name and this default factory
- * to simulate a dedicated factory to this class
  *
  * @package     States
  * @subpackage  Factory